 Not all cognitive load is damaging.
 Germane cognitive load is the result of the constructive method of handling information, in a way that contributes to learning.
 Therefore, germane load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 This significantly accelerates the learning process.
 A typical example would be creating flowcharts in presentations to explain complex concepts.
 The systematic organization of information makes it easier to learn and remember.

 Germane load involves developing patterns of thoughts or behavior to organize categories of information.
 The more practiced the use of these behavioral schemas becomes, the more effortless the behavior becomes.
 This is displayed when envisioning different kinds of scenarios, for instance, when there are earthquake or fire drills conducted in schools.
 In such cases, people have to go over multiple solutions and ultimately construct an effective one and carry it out systematically.
-The repetition of such training promotes learning how to react and behave in the actual emergency.
+The repetition of such training promotes learning how to react and behave in an actual emergency.
 This type of cognitive load is encouraged.

 Germane cognitive load can be promoted through the use of mnemonics, including acrostics, rhyme schemes, etc. all of which can make learning easier.
 For example, the acronym BODMAS is used to remember the order of operations in mathematics, which follows the sequence: brackets, orders (powers, square and cube roots), division, multiplication, addition, and subtraction.